 At least 3 full days.
 For me the perfect Lagos itinerary is 5 days.
 With it, you can see several points of interest, including the most famous beaches and some historical sites.
 You can also take a day trip.

 Where to stay in Lagos?

-If you want to stay in a central location from where you can easily reach most of the things to do in Lagos, I would suggest anywhere between the Old Town and Praia Dona Ana.
+If you want to stay in a central location, I would suggest anywhere between the Old Town and Praia Dona Ana.